Beyond First-Order: Learning Riemannian Geometries for Invariant Visual Place Recognition: Methodology

 \section{Methodology}

-We propose the second-order geometric statistics framework, a training-free pipeline designed to extract robust geometric representations for VPR shown in \ref{fig:frame}.
+We introduce the Riemannian Invariant Aggregation (RIA) framework, a unified pipeline designed to construct robust scene descriptors for VPR, as shown in Fig. \ref{fig:frame}.
 Our method transforms local deep features into a global descriptor on the SPD manifold through four logically coupled phases: (1) \textbf{feature projection and aggregation} to construct the compact covariance representation, (2) \textbf{sparse structural rectification} to suppress spurious correlations, (3) \textbf{iterative Riemannian linearization} to approximate the geodesic metric efficiently, and (4) \textbf{isometric vectorization} to bridge the manifold geometry with Euclidean retrieval engines.